ProductTryOn

 • Pricing transparency — is pricing published and predictable, or enterprise-only with custom quotes?

-• Analytics — does it track try-on rates, conversion impact, and return reduction?
+• Analytics — does it track try-on rates, conversion impact, return reduction, and AOV uplift?

 The Market Opportunity

-The virtual try-on market reached $15.18 billion in 2025 and is projected to grow to $48.10 billion by 2030.
+The virtual try-on market reached $15.18 billion in 2025 and is projected to grow to $48.10 billion by 2030, a 26% CAGR.
 Cloud-based SaaS platforms account for 69% of revenue.
 Google launched nationwide virtual try-on for clothing in July 2025, validating the entire category for mainstream adoption.

 Despite this growth, only about 1% of ecommerce businesses currently use virtual try-on technology.
 The adoption gap represents a significant opportunity for early movers to differentiate their stores and capture the conversion and return-reduction benefits before competitors.